billsioros/cmeans/README.md

-# CMeans - Improved K-Means Algorithm for the Capacitated Clustering Problem
+# cmeans - Improved K-Means Algorithm for the Capacitated Clustering Problem

 ## Example

-In the following example:

 * **Vector2** is a class representing a two dimensional vector.
 * **frand** is a function returning a random number in the range [MIN, MAX].